Constantine (film): Retrospective reviews

-Adaptations
+Novelization and video game

-To tie-in to the film's release, a novelization by John Shirley and a video game adaption were produced.
+To tie in to the film's release, a novelization by John Shirley and a video game adaptation were produced.
 The novelization states that the buildings in Hell are built with the souls of the damned, rather than brick, and lined with blood, rather than mortar.

-Sequel
+Future

 In 2011, Lawrence stated, regarding a sequel:

 It's interesting that over the years, Constantine seems like it's become ... like it has this sort of cult following, which has been great.
 It's been embraced.
 It would be great to figure out a sequel, and if we did, and we've been trying to figure one out, it would be great to do the really dark, scary version.
 We got caught in that weird PG-13–R no man's land, and we should do the hard-R scary version, which I would love to do.

 In November 2012, Guillermo del Toro signed a deal to write and direct a Justice League Dark film centered around DC Comics' supernatural characters, John Constantine among them.
 Reeves said in 2019 and 2021 that he was open to reprise the role in the future.
 In November 2020, Stormare announced in a post on Instagram that a sequel was "in the works", though neither representatives for Warner Bros. nor Reeves immediately responded to requests for comment.

 In September 2022, Deadline Hollywood reported that Warner Bros. would develop a Constantine sequel, with Reeves set to return in the lead role.
 Lawrence was set to return as the film's director, with Akiva Goldsman writing the screenplay.
 Goldsman would also produce, alongside J. J. Abrams & Hannah Minghella.
 In March 2023, Reeves stated that he had spoken to DC Studios co-CEO James Gunn and was told that the sequel would still be made, being part of DC Elseworlds, a film series intended to distinguish itself from the then-upcoming DC Universe (DCU).
 Lawrence gave an update on the project in October, indicating that work had proceeded following the conclusion of the 2023 Writers Guild of America strike; he, Reeves and Goldsman had been meeting and discussing the story.
 Producer Lorenzo di Bonaventura revealed that the film's script was complete in September 2024.

 In February 2025, Reeves revealed in an interview that he and Lawrence recently developed a story and presented it to DC Studios, receiving approval to proceed with writing a script, after having attempted to create a follow-up for over a decade.
 Reeves also confirmed that the sequel would be set in the same world as the 2005 film, with John Constantine facing increased challenges.
-Lawrence indicated that they are closer than ever to realizing the sequel, having spent years considering ideas from the comics and nurturing the concept.
+Lawrence indicated that they were closer than ever to realizing the sequel, having spent years considering ideas from the comics and nurturing the concept.